It's common to have coaches come and go each season; what's not common is for a seasoned coach to take on an incredible workload.

 Coaching both teams may have some advantages, though - Sanders plans to implement a similar system with the girls team that he has been running with the boys for three years now.

 In order to make this work, Sanders spent a lot of time with CV Christian athletic director Amy Garvin to coordinate both practice and game schedules.
-The teams will be practicing back-to-back rather than at the same time, and games won't be held
+The teams will be practicing back-to-back rather than at the same time, and games won't be held in different locations if they are on the same day, meaning Sanders will never be required to be in two places at one time.

 "I'm very fortunate that our athletic director has arranged this," Sanders said.
 "It's really been a coordination effort of several people, which I appreciate very much."